Key Quote

 THE ENTAIL & COLLINS

 Collins will inherit Longbourn — by proposing to Elizabeth, he offers a way to keep the estate in the family.
-His proposal is therefore partly reparative (intended to fix a problem): he sees himself as solving the entail crisis.
+His proposal is therefore partly reparativereparative — Intended to fix, repair, or make amends for something: he sees himself as solving the entail crisis.
 This makes his proposal simultaneously practical (solving the family's financial problem) and absurd (delivered without any human warmth).

 LADY CATHERINE'S INFLUENCE

 Collins's second reason for marrying is that Lady Catherine 'has condescended to advise me to marry'.
 His patron's recommendation ranks above his own happiness.
-This reveals Collins as a man entirely defined by deference (submissive respect) to authority — he cannot make a personal decision without aristocratic permission.
+This reveals Collins as a man entirely defined by deferencedeference — Humble submission and respect towards a person of higher rank to authority — he cannot make a personal decision without aristocratic permission.

 Key Words